Skip links

 The Idea

-This work begins with a different observation.
+This work begins with a simpler observation.

 Meanwhile the truth sits quietly in the background.

-This work is about ending the negotiation.
+This work is about ending that negotiation.

 You know the relationship isn’t right.